Ascension Research Center

 For over 300 years, these 33 copper cylinders laid in glorious expectation awaiting divine timing and the determined and inspired ability of someone to decode the complex cryptograms in the churchyard.
 This occurred in the early 1900s, when noted philosopher, scholar and metaphysician Manly P. Hall, along with a group of dedicated students, began the task of deciphering these intricate Baconian codes leading to the arrival of Marie Bauer in 1938 in Williamsburg.

 Diligently, with exacting precision, patience, inspired deciphering techniques and months of research (including a remarkable book written prior to the securing of documents in the vault), Ms. Bauer was able to unearth for the first time since the early 1600s, the original foundations of the Bruton Parish Church.
 However, this astounding historical accomplishment met with tremendous, and unexpected, resistance and no sooner had the foundations been revealed, they were buried again in the night unbeknownst to Ms. Bauer.
 Just as mysteriously, four small stone markers appeared at the corners of these original church foundations.
 [4] Using advanced detection equipment for that timeframe, equipotential surveys concluded, “All factors being considered, the results obtained are sufficiently indicative of the possible presence of a hidden Vault, three-quarters filled, to warrant excavating a trench to prove or disprove its existence.”
 [5] Yet, to this day, outside of an illegal and unauthorized dig in the churchyard on September 9, 1991, no public request for a legitimate, open bid excavation of the Bruton Vault has been granted by church officials or Colonial Williamsburg Restoration.
-Some believe that “God will use a voice, which sometimes He useth, that is, Vox Populi – the Speech of the people.”[6] to request its revelations be brought once again into the Light of day.

 Bibliography